visitbethel/docker-enabler/README.md

 We also do not support Docker `--link` and `--volumes-from` features to allow instead the use of Silver Fabric's `component dependency management` to be used to link running processes across different hosts by `exporting runtime context variables`.
 For example, a Docker container running on host A could be "linked" to a Silver Fabric gridlib application process running on host B by exporting ports and environment variables.
 Besides allowing an application stack to use components originating from mixed container packaging models, they also overcome's Docker limitation of **same-host** linking only.

+Since a Docker container are in essence a self-contained `blackbox`, useful Silver Fabric functionality can only be extended to the container via  scripting support or by extending this enabler.
+This forms the "binding" from Silver Fabric world to the Docker container world.

 Docker container instantiation limit
 -------------------------------------
 Though Docker containers are lightweight and can be spun up fast, provisioning multiple containers on a single `Docker host`, will eventually run into limits based on the physical or virtual machine being used.
 Even a large server with many GB (or even TB) of memory and many cores will eventually be unable to handle further containers, especially with workload from non-trivial containers.